fxamacker/cbor/README.md

 Nov 05, 2019: Released v1.2 to add RawMessage type, Marshaler and Unmarshaler interfaces.

-Oct 23, 2019: Released v1.1.2 to prevent an inappropriate use of BinaryUnmarshaler.

-Oct 18, 2019: Released v1.1.1 to improve encoding speed: slice 50%, struct 30%, and map 14%.

 ## Size Comparisons

 Libraries and programs were compiled for linux_amd64 using Go 1.12.